canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-use-match-expressions
+use-patterns

-# Exercise 21 > Use Match Expressions
+# Exercise 22 > Group exercise: Use Patterns

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.